-We’ve talked about prioritizing and planning — giving yourself time to work on a project.
+We’ve talked about goal planning and prioritizing — giving yourself time to work on a project.
 Now let’s dig into that magic last step to REAL productivity — FINISHING.
 If you’re overwhelmed with too many projects or too many vague steps, it’s all too easy to just run in circles and never finish anything.

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 You can see my disclaimer here.